kateliev/TypeRig/README.md

 Below listed featueres are implemented as TypeRig GUI.
 They affect **all compatible layers** simultaneously unless noted so.

 ##### Node Panel
 - Add/remove nodes
-- Align Nodes, chanel processing and more...
+- Align Nodes, chanel processing, slope interceptions and more...
 - Copy slope from one node pair to another
 - Align selected nodes to font metrics
-- Break, cut and knot contours.
-- Close open contours.
+- Align nodes to specific glyph metrics (ex.
+80% of the width/height of Glyph's BBox)
+- Align contours on all masters simultaniously
+- Break, cut, knot, mitre contours as well as simple ink-trap generation
+- Close/open contours
+- Set contour sense of rotation
+- Move nodes on all masters simultaniously
-- Interpolated move aka Interpolated nudge (Active Layer only).
+- Interpolated move aka Interpolated nudge
-- Slanted Grid move with the italic angle applied in the Y direction (Active Layer only).
+- Slanted Grid move with the italic angle applied in the Y direction.
 - "Slope walker" movement along inclined contour lines.

 ##### Contour Panel